RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 <img src = "../../images/llm_arithmetic/W_E_fourier_coeffs_20k.png" alt="My W_E Fourier Coefficient Norms (20k epochs)" width="100%">
 *My W_E Fourier Coefficient Norms (20,000 epochs)*

 You can see that there are fewer but cleaner frequency norm spikes now.
-One of my initial questions when reading the original paper was - why 5 circles?
-Clearly you just need 1 circle - why did the model settle on 5?
-I guess we now know that multiple local periodic structures form simultaneously, and the model eventually prefers the higher-signal periodic structures and pares away the redundant / lower signal structures; 5 was just an arbitrary number that the original authors happened to arrive at.
+One of my initial questions when reading the original paper was - why 5 circles? **It seems intuitive that you only need 1 circle - why did the model settle on 5?** I guess we now know that **multiple local periodic structures form simultaneously, and the model eventually prefers the higher-signal periodic structures and pares away the redundant / lower signal structures**; 5 was just an arbitrary number that the original authors happened to arrive at.
+As it turns out, the minimum number of circles is also 2 and not 1, for reasons that will become clear at the end.

 # 5.1.
 Looking at the Circular Embeddings (`W_E` Columns)